-The type and amount of incentive compensation offered to an executive can affect what is offered to other executives, but not what is offered to employees, because the primary sources of law governing executive and employee compensation are different (see question 1).
+The type and amount of incentive compensation offered to an executive can affect what is offered to other executives, but not what is offered to employees, because the primary sources of law governing executive and employee compensation are different.

-With respect to executives, profit-based compensation satisfying the requirements of the Corporation Tax Act (see question 10) will be paid to all managing executives in a consistent manner.
-Therefore, if an employer intends to treat compensation as a deductible expense, any amount of incentive compensation paid to a managing executive will affect that of the other managing executives.
-Also, in practice, a company will adopt a common rule or method for determining the incentive compensation offered to all executives.
+With respect to executives, in order for company to treat profit-based compensation as a deductible expense under the Corporation Tax Act such compensation must be paid to all managing executives in a consistent manner.
+Therefore, any amount of incentive compensation paid to a managing executive will affect that of the other managing executives.